zzef/yape/README.md

 - Lots and lots of code refactoring.

 ## Dependencies
-- libsfml
 - gcc

-To install libsfml on linux, run the following:

-`sudo apt-get install libsfml-dev`

 ## How to run
 You will need linux to run.
 Please do the following: